ryanpcmcquen/slackENLIGHTENMENT/README.md

 I've made what I like to call a 'greatest hits' of their work.

 We have the standard SBo style here thanks to Willy!
 These scripts are nearly a blatant copy of his work (with the ```sEL``` tag), and an automatic build script that gets the dependencies using sbopkg.
-I also added some configure flags and explicitly set MAKEFLAGS.
+I have also added some configure flags and explicitly set MAKEFLAGS.

-I've made the script automatic so all you have to is run:
+Simply run:

     sh enlighten-me.sh